0xPb1/test1/_notes/resume.md

 - **JIRA Automation for Bug Bounty Management**
   - Created a JIRA framework specifically designed to handle bug bounty-related issues.
 This framework proves to be beneficial for all entities within the organization, streamlining the bug bounty management process effectively.

+- **Groww Flag & Pole CTF 2023**
+  - I spearheaded the development and coordination of Groww's Capture The Flag (CTF) event, titled "Groww's Flag & Pole CTF 2023."
+This initiative featured a diverse array of challenges, providing participants with engaging and comprehensive experiences across various facets of cybersecurity.

 ## Awards
 - **Intigriti**